CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 - Retention policies for data lifecycle management

 <h3>Example:</h3>
-<p>Sometime in 2019, Facebook had a breash and this breach revealed over 540 million unprotected
+<p>Sometime in 2019, Facebook had a breach and this breach revealed over 540 million unprotected
 user records stored on an unsecured server.
 Proper asset classification and encryption could have prevented unauthorized access.</p>